oss/rutgers-repotools-2/README.md

 Rutgers Repository Tools (v2)
 ========================
-(NOTE: THIS IS CURRENTLY BETA; THIS README CURRENTLY HAS SOME INACCURATE INFORMATION AS THE REWRITE IS NOT YET COMPLETE)

 Rutgers Repository Tools is a set of tools used by Open System Solutions on CentOS machines for the RPM package publishing process.
 These tools work in conjunction with Koji and uses mash to generate the repos.
 It is written mostly in bash.

-The only configuration options are the mash configuration options stored in "/etc/mash".
+The configuration files are the mash configuration options stored in "/etc/mash", the yum conf in "/etc/repotools2-yum.conf", and the main conf file in "/etc/rutgers-repotools-2.conf"

 Prerequisites
 -------------
-In summary, an imaginary Koji user `roji` does the tagging and untagging of packages on Koji, sending email with the results of its operations.
+In summary, an the root user  does the tagging and untagging of packages on Koji, and a user called 'roji' sends an email with the results of its operations.

 These tools are designed to run on a system which has read and write access to the Koji PostgreSQL database, as well as write access to the Rutgers RPM repositories.
-In order to access the Koji database and perform tagging operations, `roji` needs SSL certificates generated and installed in the Koji certificate directory (typically `/etc/pki/koji`).
+In order to access the Koji database and perform tagging operations, the user running the commands needs SSL certificates generated and installed in the Koji certificate directory (typically `/etc/pki/koji`).

-An external MySQL database also needs to be created with write access to dump the package information, which will be used by rpm2python.
-If the database is to be accessed by a remote machine (e.g. that runs rpm2python), the necessary privileges need to be provided.
-As of this writing, this suite of tools lives on omachi.

 Publishing Scripts
 ------------------